livvie1988/OliviaSkinner/Features.md

 ---
 ### <a name="player_quick_controls"/>Enable quick controls

-Displays a section containing quick controls.
-This section is located above the video description and is closed by default.
-Opening it will reveal a list of options to interact with:
+Displays a section located above the video description containing the following quick controls:

  - Autoplay: Allows quick control to the autoplay feature.
  - Thumbnails: Displays a small gallery with all qualities.
 Some qualities might not exist, in which case a grey icon will be displayed.
 To close the thumbnails panel click anywhere outside the images.